Federal government of Brazil

-The Federal Government of Brazil (Governo Federal) is the national government of the Federative Republic of Brazil, a republic in South America divided into 26 states and a federal district.
-The Brazilian federal government is divided into three branches: the executive, which is headed by the President and the cabinet; the legislative, whose powers are vested by the Constitution in the National Congress; and the judiciary, whose powers are vested in nine organs, including the Supreme Federal Court and lower federal courts.
+The federal government of Brazil (Governo Federal) (Note: Also known as the Union.) is the national government of the Federative Republic of Brazil, a republic in South America divided into 26 states and a federal district.
+The Brazilian state is divided into three branches: the executive, which is headed by the President, the head of state and government under a presidential system, and the cabinet; the legislative, whose powers are vested by the Constitution in the bicameral National Congress; and the judiciary, whose powers are vested in nine organs, including the Supreme Federal Court and lower federal courts.
 The seat of the federal government is located in Brasília.

 Division of powers

 Brazil is a federal presidential constitutional republic, which is based on a representative democracy.
 The federal government has three independent branches: executive, legislative, and judicial.

 The Federal Constitution is the supreme law of Brazil.
 It is the foundation and source of the legal authority underlying the existence of Brazil and the federal government.
 It provides the framework for the organization of the Brazilian government and for the relationship of the federal government to the states, to citizens, and to all people within Brazil.

 Executive power is exercised by the executive, headed by the President, advised by a Cabinet of Ministers.
 The President is both the head of state and the head of government.
 Legislative power is vested upon the National Congress, a two-chamber legislature comprising the Federal Senate and the Chamber of Deputies.
 Judicial power is exercised by the judiciary, consisting of the Supreme Federal Court, the Superior Court of Justice and other Superior Courts, the National Justice Council and the regional federal courts.